Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Apparatus

 A long additional copper coil called the ``field-shifting solenoid'' (FSS) was inserted into the superconducting solenoid's warm bore that encompasses the CRES cell (\autoref{fig:apparatus}).
-The FSS was used to homogeneously shift the magnetic field for studies of detection efficiency as a function of frequency, which are described in \autoref{subsec:efficiency}.
-By running current through this additional coil the field was shifted in steps of $\Delta B_{\rm FSS}=0.07$\,mT over a range of \SI{\pm 3}{mT}.
+The FSS was used to shift the homogeneous magnetic field for studies of detection efficiency as a function of frequency.
+By running current through this additional coil, the field was shifted in steps of $\Delta B_{\rm FSS}=0.07$\,mT over a range of \SI{\pm 3}{mT}.

 A single-axis fluxgate magnetometer (Schonstedt Instrument Co.~DM2220) was used during the final $^{\mathrm{83m}}$Kr calibration phase to assess the role of environmental magnetic field changes in the laboratory.
 Over a 3-day period, peak-to-peak variations of \SI{6}{\percent} in the 0.11-\SI{}{\milli\tesla} vertical laboratory background field were observed at a distance of \SI{3}{m} from the magnet.
-These variations correspond to a \SI{0.3}{\eV} difference in reconstructed electron energies.
+These variations correspond to a \SI{0.3}{\eV} difference in reconstructed electron energies, much smaller than the 50-eV line width of the quad trap.
 The variation within the magnet bore is expected to have been even lower due to the self-shielding provided by a superconducting magnet in persistent mode.
 While the fluxgate magnetometer was not available during tritium running, the influence of environmental field variations is considered negligible at the relevant sensitivity level.